justpy-org/justpy/docs/blog/ag-grid_to_web_page.md

 ## Routes and Multiple Pages

-With JustPy it is simple to serve girds with different data based on the URL.
+With JustPy it is simple to serve grids with different data based on the URL.

 In the example below the URL http://127.0.0.1/wm will serve the full grid while the URL http://127.0.0.1/wm_20 will serve a grid only with the majors in which women started under 20%.

 ```python